pereferrera/chinese_checkers/README.md

 So it is fair to say that now I can also beat my wife at chinese checkers.

-(23/07/20: The final match is still to be played, she actually defeated a work-in-progress version of the AI once...)
+(23/07/20: The final match is still to be played, but she actually defeated a work-in-progress version of the AI once...)
+(21/01/23: There was a never a final match, she continued winning all subsequent games and I decided to act as if those games never happened)

 ### The "AI"